How to use a computer mouse

 Practice highlighting text

-Below is a text field that can be used to practice highlighting text using the keyboard.
+Below is a text field to practice highlighting text using the keyboard.

-The phrase drag-and-drop is used to describe the action of selecting an object or section of text, moving it (dragging), and then placing it (dropping) into an alternate area.
+The phrase drag-and-drop is used to describe the action of selecting an object or text, moving it (dragging), and then placing it (dropping) in another area.
 For example, to drag-and-drop an object such as an icon, you would first move your mouse cursor over it.
-Then, you would press and hold down the left mouse button, move it to the object to the location you desire, and release the button to set it down.
+Then, you would press and hold down the left mouse button, move the object to the location you desire, and release the button to set it down.

 Viewing properties or right-clicking